Imaging-Tech-Hub/ITH-proxy/receiver/websockets/events/README.md

 ## Outgoing Events (events/outgoing/)

-Events sent from the proxy to the Laminate backend.
+Events sent from the proxy to the ITH backend.

 ### Pong Event
 - **Type**: `pong`